Gainium/n8n-nodes-gainium/README.md

 # n8n-nodes-gainium

-Automate your crypto trading strategies with Gainium using n8n – the powerful workflow automation tool.
-The `n8n-nodes-gainium` package allows you to connect, trigger, and control your **crypto trading bots**, manage strategies, monitor deals, and more – all from inside n8n.
+Integrate Gainium with n8n to manage bots, strategies, and deals directly in your workflows.
+This package lets you trigger actions, fetch data, and coordinate trading logic with the rest of your automation stack.

-## ⚡ What is Gainium?
+## ⚡ Gainium Overview

-[Gainium](https://gainium.io) is a **no-code automated crypto trading platform**.
-It supports powerful features such as:
+[Gainium](https://gainium.io) is a platform for building and running automated trading strategies.
+Key features include:

-- Smart trading terminal
+- Trading terminal
-- Grid bots, DCA bots, and Combo bots
+- Grid, DCA, and Combo bots
-- Advanced backtesting and paper trading
+- Backtesting & paper trading
-- Real-time market screener
+- Market screener
 - Portfolio tracking
-- Risk reduction and auto-compounding
+- Risk tools & auto-compounding
-- Webhook-triggered bot actions
+- Webhook-triggered actions

-## 🤖 What is n8n?
+## 🤖 About n8n

-[n8n](https://n8n.io) is a **workflow automation** tool that connects apps, APIs, and services.
-With this integration, you can build **automated crypto trading workflows**, connect your bots to alerts, signals, or analytics tools, and scale your trading systems without writing code.
+[n8n](https://n8n.io) is a workflow automation tool that connects APIs and services.
+Use these nodes to tie trading logic to alerts, signals, data sources, or messaging tools—no custom backend required.

 ---